code-dot-org/dsco_/README.md

 Design System for Code.org (DSCO).
 This repository contains the styles and React components that translate that design system to code and publishes them as independent NPM packages.

+# Setup

+1. Clone this repository and navigate to the root directory.
+2. `npm install`

 # Resources

 ## Tools